allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Cloud Tasks is a managed asynchronous task execution service provided by Google Cloud Platform (GCP).
 It allows you to create and manage tasks that can be executed in the background, either immediately or at a later scheduled time, and at scale.

-Cloud Tasks provides a simple API for creating and managing tasks, and it supports a variety of execution environments, including Google Cloud Functions, Google Cloud Run, and even third-party systems.
+Cloud Tasks provides a simple API for creating and managing tasks, and it can integrate with a variety of execution environments, including Google Cloud Functions, Google Cloud Run, and even third-party systems.

 Overall, Cloud Tasks can be a valuable tool for managing and executing asynchronous tasks execution.